chenwei-zhang/chenweizhang.github.io/_pages/about.md

 <b>Besides Academics</b>: I enjoy photographing, travelling, reading, and working out in the gym.

+<b>Teaching</b>: I have multiple teaching experience.
+I have been a teaching assistant in the course CPSC 322 at UBC, and CHEM 120L, CHEM 123L, and CHE 102 at UWaterloo.
+And I will TA CPSC 330 in winter 2022 at UBC.

 <b>E-Mail</b>: cwzhang [at] cs [dot] ubc [dot] ca

 <b>Address</b>: 2366 Main Mall, ICICS/CS Building, Vancouver, B.C., Canada V6T 1Z4